New Albany High School (Ohio): Facilities

 Part of New Albany's building project in 1996 was the completion of a natatorium.
 This facility is open to the community, as well as the students.
 It also hosts home meets for the New Albany Swimming and Diving team.

 Built in 2008, The McCoy Center for the Arts is a multi-use art center with 35000 sqft and includes a 786-seat auditorium with balcony seating, partial fly loft, a large lobby, rehearsal studio, dance studio, scene shop and art classrooms.
 The McCoy Company and New Albany-Plain Local School District both share the building.

 In 2013, an artificial turf football field was built inside the old football stadium.
 The football stadium was renamed "Veterans Field" in honor of all the alumni who served in the armed forces.
 The football field was an addition that was completely funded by donations from the public.

-In 2019, the city of New Albany opened "Rose Run Park", complete with a bridge connecting the campus to the New Albany library and Market Street stores, bike trails, and more.